A Generalized Approach to Power Analysis for Local Average Treatment Effects: Power in the LATE Context

 \subsection{Proliferation of Parameters Affecting Power for the LATE}

 In general, we may separate power analysis parameters into three groups: error tolerance parameters, investigation parameters, and distribution parameters.
 The error tolerance parameters are $\alpha$ (type-I error tolerance) and $\beta$ (type-II error tolerance), where $\beta$ is a parameter only in the case where we are solving for a different parameter rather than calculating the power ($1 - \beta$).
 The investigation parameters are sample size and effect magnitude/size.
-These are the parameters of fundamental economic interest that motivate the use of a pre-study power analysis.
+These are the parameters of fundamental interest that motivate the use of a pre-study power analysis.
 Finally, the distribution parameters are the parameters that characterize the distribution(s) of the population(s) of interest.
 In contrast to the tolerance parameters, which are selected by convention or on a discretionary basis, and the investigation parameters, which the researcher seeks to learn about in order to make research design decisions, the distribution parameters are matters of inconvenience.
 While they are (usually) not of strict interest to the researcher, the distribution parameters have a dramatic impact on statistical power, and they must be specified at values that are known or believed to reflect reality in order for a power analysis to be properly calibrated and hence informative.

-As described above, in the standard ATE context using absolute effect magnitudes, the power formula requires specification of the variance of the ATE estimator.
+As described earlier, in the standard ATE context with full compliance using absolute effect magnitudes, the power formula requires specification of the variance of the ATE estimator.
 This variance depends upon two distribution parameters: the potential outcome variances of both the treatment and control conditions.
 In addition, by employing standardized effect sizes, these distribution parameters can be dispensed with.
 In the LATE context, a power formula would also entail specifying the variance of the estimator.
 In contrast to the ATE context, however, this variance depends upon many more distribution parameters in the LATE context.
-If we consider the first-stage effect $\pi$, which is the compliance rate and hence also the proportion of compliers in the population, to be an investigation parameter in the LATE context, then there are in fact nine distribution parameters that affect the variance of the Wald IV estimator and hence also affect the power.
+If we consider the compliance rate $\pi$ to be an additional investigation parameter in the LATE context, then there are in fact nine distribution parameters that affect the variance of the Wald IV estimator and hence also affect the power.